MODERN HOME DESIGN INNOVATIONS: 3 Key Features & Why They Matter

 Computer-aided design makes it possible for factory-built homes to be custom-made.
 These days all factory homes can be unique.

-Modular home construction is by definition a computer-based endeavor.
+Modular home construction is by definition a computer-based endeavour.
 In fact, the modular homebuilding industry is now so computer-oriented that the best firms are marketing themselves as custom home builders that work indoors in climate-controlled conditions.
 These days every home coming out of some modular facilities is unique, and this works to your advantage.

 Contractors working with modular partners are still free to give clients whatever look and feel they want in a home, and homeowners are free to ask for more design innovations and 3D modeling when partnering with a modular builder – either directly or through a contractor.
-Plans can be finalized with virtually effortless backing and forthing, and the modular part of the project can cost 10% to 15% less than the cost of a site-built equivalent.
+Plans can be finalized with virtually effortless back-and-forth, and the modular part of the project can cost 10% to 15% less than the cost of a site-built equivalent.
 Some modular builders even specialize in custom additions designed specifically to attach to existing homes.

 Given the northern climate where I live, speed and quality are advantages to modular/contractor projects, too.
-Modular homes go up in climate controlled conditions, so they’re up and dried-in before rain, snow and ice can compromise them.
+Modular homes go up in climate-controlled conditions, so they’re up and dried-in before rain, snow and ice can compromise them.
 Contractors partnering with modular builders also have a better chance of avoiding that uniquely painful side of being a Canadian builder – torture by winter framing.

 Projects close to home are always best, but what happens when you want your trusted local contractor to put up a lakeside cottage or summer house 250 miles from their area?
 It’s certainly possible but much more expensive because of the distance to home base.
 But this same job becomes practical when your work or the work of your contractor involves finishing and trimming out the bare frame of a modular home already dropped onto a foundation on your cottage lot.
 With a shorter timeline for completion, venturing farther from home becomes much more practical when the bulk work is done in an indoor custom facility somewhere else.

-Home Design Innovation#2: Better Wall Systems Chop Heating Bills By 50%
+Home Design Innovation #2: Better Wall Systems Chop Heating Bills By 50%

-These walls are made of structural insulated panels (SIPs) and perform roughly twice as efficiently as conventional stud frame walls, they go up faster and they’re about 300% stronger than framed equivalents.
+These walls are made of structural insulated panels (SIPs) and perform roughly twice as efficiently as conventional stud frame walls.
+They go up faster and they’re about 300% stronger than framed equivalents.

 Regardless of how you build your new home or renovation, improvements in energy efficiency are happening because wall construction is changing.
 Governments and code authorities across the continent are demanding higher energy standards, and new building code revisions mean that the days of good old 2×6 stud frame walls are numbered.
 You can still build with studs alone and just barely make the R27 minimum required in some parts of Canada, where I live, but that won’t be the case for much longer.
 Governments have served notice that minimum energy performance levels will continue to rise even beyond current top-tier standards.
 So why not aim where the industry is headed?